Qualified applicants for the Chinese Language Fellowship will:

 - Be a PhD student, with a focus on China and policy.

-- Demonstrate an intermediate Chinese language ability (e.g., through transcripts from classes taken and/or the results of language assessment tests) and a clear commitment to expand their Chinese language skills.
+- Demonstrate an intermediate Chinese language ability (e.g., through course transcripts and/or the results of language assessment tests) and a clear commitment to expand these language skills.
 The fellowship is NOT intended to help beginner students of Chinese.

 - Desire to advance public policy toward China through improved expertise and understanding, or to contribute to scholarly research and teaching on China in order to develop future generations of China specialists.